 We searched for resolved tertiary companions to our binary candidates by cross-matching our sample with the catalogue of resolved proper-motion companions in \textit{Gaia} \citep{El-Badry2021a}.
 We found that 1416 of our targets have a resolved companion ($9.0 \pm 0.2$ per cent, assuming Poisson uncertainties).
 In Fig.~\ref{fig:tertiaries} we show the tertiary frequency as a function of inner orbital period.
 Binary systems with shorter inner orbital periods are more likely to have resolved tertiary companions, as high as $29.5 \pm 0.2$ for systems with \porb\,$\lesssim 0.3$\,days.

 The resolved triples have a range of separations $>200$\,AU, with a median separation of 3200\,AU.
 It should be noted that these separation distances are the projection on the sky of the separation vector at the epoch of \textit{Gaia} Data Release 3, not the orbital semi-major axis of the third body.
-The majority of these separation distances imply a timescale of tidal interactions which is longer than the Hubble time, but as previously noted, this may not have been true when the inner binary had a longer orbital period.
+The majority of these separation distances imply a timescale of tidal interactions which is longer than the Hubble time, but it should be noted that this may not have been true at earlier times in the history of the binary.

 \review{ It is interesting to make a comparison with the simulations of \citet{Moe2018}.
 Of the formation channels of short-period binary systems modelled by \citet{Moe2018}, this cross-match is most sensitive to those which formed via KCTF interactions during the main sequence lifetime of the binary, which are predicted to have tertiary separations of 200--5000\,AU.
 Our measured frequency of triple objects, $9.0 \pm 0.2$ per cent, is comparable to the $\sim 15$ per cent predicted by \citet{Moe2018}. }